Looking to select a softphone for business?

 The team can view client interactions — calls, texts, and voicemails — anytime they need, allowing them to provide excellent experiences.

 The softphone should provide caller ID for local US numbers.
 Caller ID displays your business’s name when you call someone.

-If the recipient doesn’t have your number in their cell phone, caller ID can help build the trust needed for them to pick up.
+If the recipient doesn’t have your number saved in their cell phone, caller ID can help build the trust needed for them to pick up.

 8. Easy setup